1959 Michigan Wolverines football team: Wisconsin

-On October 31, Michigan lost to Wisconsin, ranked No. 10 in the country, by a 19-10 score before a homecoming crowd of 68,063 on a gray, foggy day at Michigan Stadium.
+On October 31, Michigan lost to Wisconsin, ranked No. 10 in the country, by a 19–10 score before a homecoming crowd of 68,063 on a gray, foggy day at Michigan Stadium.
 It was the first time a Wisconsin football team had beaten Michigan since 1934.

 In a bad day for the quarterbacks, the teams attempted 21 passes, completed only six, and combined for nine interceptions.
 Michigan threw six of the nine interceptions (five by Stan Noskin), one short of the Big Ten single-game record.
 The interceptions led to two Wisconsin touchdowns and a field goal.

 Illinois

 On November 7, Michigan defeated Illinois by a 20–15 score at Champaign, Illinois.
 The victory snapped Michigan's four-game losing streak at Champaign which included losses in 1951, 1953, 1955, and 1957.
 The victory crushed Illinois' bid for a Big Ten championship and trip to the Rose Bowl.

 Illinois took a 9–0 lead in the opening nine minutes of the game.
 On the second play of the game, Darrell Harper fumbled at Michigan's 28-yard line, setting up an Illinois field goal.
-On Michigan's next possession, John Stamos threw a interception, and John Counts then ran 27 yards for a touchdown.
+On Michigan's next possession, John Stamos threw an interception, and John Counts then ran 27 yards for a touchdown.
 The Wolverines came back with touchdowns in each of the other three quarters.
 Tony Rio scored with 64 seconds remaining in the first half on a diving catch in the end zone after a pass from Stan Noskin was deflected.
 Noskin's run for two-point conversion failed.
 Early in the third quarter, Gerry Smith intercepted a pass and returned the ball to the Illini 26-yard line.
 Darrell Harper then scored on a seven-yard run.
 In the fourth quarter, Alex Callahan intercepted another Illini pass and returned it 43 yards to the Illinois 28-yard line.
 Fred Julian scored on a one-yard run.
 Michigan was out-gained by totals of 232 yards to 181 yards, but Illinois turnovers (four interceptions, including three by Gerry Smith) enabled Michigan to prevail.

 Indiana

-On November 14, Michigan lost to Indiana by a 26-7 score before a crowd of 24,171 at Bloomington, Indiana.
+On November 14, Michigan lost to Indiana by a 26–7 score before a crowd of 24,171 at Bloomington, Indiana.
 Michigan turned the ball over eight times, four times on fumbles and four times on interceptions.
 Indiana scored on short drives following three of the turnovers.
 The Wolverines out-gained the Hoosiers by a total of 259 yards to 218 yards.
 Michigan right end Bob Johnson caught six passes for 80 yards.
 Coach Bump Elliott blamed the weather, which prevented the Wolverines from flying and required them to ride buses for eight hours.